-The rotate tool lets you adjust the angle of your canvas temporarily to make more accurate adjustments.
+The Rotate Tool (R) lets you adjust the angle of your canvas temporarily to make more accurate adjustments.

 To access this tool, just press R on your keyboard and click and drag on your canvas.

 This will rotate your entire canvas, but not permanently.
-Even if you export your photo while your image is rotated, it would still appear export normally.
+Even if you export your photo while your image is rotated, it would still appear exported normally.

-Once you’re ready to set your view back to normal, press reset view in the settings bar.
+Once you’re ready to set your view back to normal, press reset view in the Options Bar.

 The rotate tool is a super handy option to rotate an image in Photoshop temporarily!

 No matter how many times you rotate a canvas, you still won’t get the same results as flipping.
 When you flip an image in Photoshop, the photo keeps the same orientation, but the contents change from left to right.

 You can flip an image both horizontally or vertically in Photoshop with one click.